Jaggernaute/Notes/dev/websockets/Client.md

 # Websocket client

-Seting up a websocket client in C++ using the `socket.io` library and CMake as a preprocessor.
+Setting up a websocket client in C++ using the `socket.io` library and CMake as a preprocessor.
 *(for alternatives instalation methods of the library please refer to the official repo [here](https://github.com/socketio/socket.io-client-cpp#installation-alternatives))*

 ---